otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/README.md

   Now, the version V1 of the app is deployed on the AKS cluster

-### 7. Modify the configuration (./values.yaml and ./Chart.yaml) to use V2 of the app
+### 7. Modify the configuration (./values.yaml and ./Chart.yaml) to use the V2 of the app

 - **modify the ./values.yaml file**
   This actually allows to pull another (V2) container image from the same DockerHub repository